 Exploring Alternative Glass Cutting Methods

-When considering alternative methods for cutting glass, traditional tools like glass cutters provide precision by scoring and applying pressure along a defined line.
+When considering alternative methods for cutting glass, traditional tools like glass cutters work well for many straight cuts by scoring and applying pressure along a defined line.

-Waterjet cutting, utilizing a high-pressure stream of water mixed with abrasive materials, effectively slices through glass without the thermal risks associated with other methods.
+Waterjet cutting uses a high-pressure stream of water (often with abrasive) to slice through glass without the heat-driven risks that come with thermal cutting methods.

 Traditional Glass Cutting Tools

-Glass cutting requires precision and the right tools to guarantee clean and accurate results.
+Glass cutting requires precision and the right tools to keep results clean and predictable.

 Consider these options for traditional glass cutting: